Fadhli Sultanate: History

 In 1899 at the Sultan’s request his two brothers, Salih and Abdulla, were deported to India for conspiring against him.
 In 1900 Salih died at Karachi, and Abdulla was released.

-Hostilities with the Yafai recommenced in consequence of the Sultan having established a new customs post .at Zanzibar, for the purpose of levying dues on qafilahs.
-All efforts to effect a reconciliation failed, till in 1904 the Sultan visited the Resident at Aden,. and promised to stop levying dues and to abandon his post at Zanzibar.
+Hostilities with the Yafai recommenced in consequence of the Sultan having established a new customs post at Zinjibar, for the purpose of levying dues on qafilahs.
+All efforts to effect a reconciliation failed, till in 1904 the Sultan visited the Resident at Aden,. and promised to stop levying dues and to abandon his post at Zinjibar.

-In 1906 the Sultan was reported to have commenced levying transit dues on qafilahs at Zanzibar.
-In reply to representations on the subject be urged that these were only tees willingly paid for escorts furnished to caravans beyond his own limits, and the matter was not pursued.
+In 1906 the Sultan was reported to have commenced levying transit dues on qafilahs at Zinjibar.
+In reply to representations on the subject be urged that these were only fees willingly paid for escorts furnished to caravans beyond his own limits, and the matter was not pursued.

 Hostilities with the Lower Yafai continued intermittently.

-In March 1907 Sultan Aluned bin Husein died and was succeeded by his father Ilusein bin Ahmed.
+In March 1907 Sultan Ahmed bin Husein died and was succeeded by his father Husein bin Ahmed.

 The Sultan was considered disloyal during the Great War, on account of an agreement which he signed with the Turks at Lahej, and his stipend was stopped.
 After the Armistice he satisfactorily explained his conduct and the stipend was restored.

 In 1924 the Sultan died and was succeeded by his grandson, Sultan Abdul Qadir.

 In 1926 a truce was made between the Fadhli and the Lower Yafai for one year.
-This has since been extended to four years.
+This was subsequently extended to four years.

 In March 1927 Sultan Abdul Qadir died and was succeeded by his uncle Sultan Abdulla bin Husein.

 In June 1929 the Sultan of Lahej settled the long-standing quarrel between the Ahl Fadhl and the Lower Yafai.
 Khanfar was restored to Lower Yafai and the Fadhli Sultan was permitted to levy dues on Lower Yafai exports and imports passing through his territory at a fixed rate.

-In 1931, The population of this the Fadhli was estimated at 24,000, and the gross revenue at Hs.
+In 1930, The population of the Fadhli Sultanate was estimated at 24,000, and the gross revenue at Hs.
 35,000 a year.

-It was a founding member of the Federation of Arab Emirates of the South in 1959 and its successor, the Federation of South Arabia, in 1963.
+The Fadhli Sultanate was a founding member of the Federation of Arab Emirates of the South in 1959, and of its successor, the Federation of South Arabia, in 1963.
 The capital of the Fadhlis was Shuqrah, located on the coast of the Gulf of Aden, until 1962, when the administrative capital was moved to Zinjibar, located about 60 km to the east of Aden, although the sultan's residence remained at Shuqrah.